qd-cae/qd-cae-python/README.md

 CAE suffers greatly from expensive tools with bad or moderate scripting access and utility.
 Also many algorithms developed in research never get published due to licensing or being very specific regarding a certain software environment.
 Engineering is lacking behind here in contrast to modern informatics.

-**"We don't want to provide another software solution, we want, that people can build their own solutions quickly"**
+<p style="text-align: center;"><b>"We don't want to provide another software solution,
+<br>we want, that people can build their own solutions quickly"</b></p>

-We believe, that CAE can not evolve, if people do not get comfortable access to the raw data and start doing their own stuff, because creativity originates from freedom.
+We believe, that CAE can not evolve, if people do not get comfortable access to the raw data and start doing their own stuff, because

+<p style="text-align: center;"><b>"Creativity originates from freedom and thus simplicity."</b></p>

 This core idea keeps us pushing forward.

 # Support this project